 Wave 1 was designed to provide you with basic introductory information about Pepperdine University and the Pepperdine Graziadio Business School.
 You will be introduced to key leaders and guided to resources that you can review at your own pace.

-In this section you will learn more information about our founder George Pepperdine; the history of Pepperdine University; the five schools of our University; and our senior administration.
-Links to videos and publications highlighting the Pepperdine experience also are provided.
+In this section, you will learn more information about our founder George Pepperdine, the history of the University, and more.
+Links to videos and external sites highlighting the Pepperdine experience are also provided.

 In former Dean Linda Livingstone's 2009 message, she stated that “each of us has a role to play in ensuring the Graziadio School’s future” and that she would be calling upon “each student, staff member, faculty, and alumnus” to contribute “time, energy, and talents.”
 The idea of developing an onboarding program specific to the Graziadio School surfaced in 2010 when staff members under former Associate Dean Gabriella Soroldoni collectively brainstormed how we could contribute to the Distinctive Leadership 2015 strategic plan.
 Task Groups relating to the five key objectives were formed, and as we examined ways in which we could enhance community and communication within the Graziadio School, the Graziadio Employee Onboarding (GEO) project emerged as a natural fit.